yutian0315/FS2G/README.md

-The code implementation will be published after the acceptance of the paper.
+The code implementation of the paper "Towards Integrating Federated Learning with Split Learning via Spatio-temporal Graph Framework for Brain Disease Prediction".